Available courses

 " To achieve something you have never achieved before, you must do something you have never done before"

 ....
-Venkateshwar Rao K ( Aptitude and Softskills Mentor)
+Venkateshwar Rao K ( Aptitude and Softskills Mentor, profile in www.ioll.in)

 Reasoning plays a very important role in cracking any of the competitive Examinations.
 In Reasoning Section candidate is to be tested on his analytical skills, Logical thinking and Mental ability.
 The best way to improve Reasoning ability is to develop good understanding and comprehension skills.
 During Examination, Mental alertness plays a major role to score well in Reasoning Section.